Cybernuggetz/Honey-Pot/README.md

 ### Skills Learned

-- Creation of cloud virtaul machine and deployment.
+- Creation of cloud virtual machine and deployment.
 - Windows log ingesting into Azure cloud.
 - Ability to generate and recognize attack signatures and patterns.
 - Usage of Kql to query the ingested log.